grafana/tempo/docs/tempo/website/configuration/parquet.md

 ## Parquet configuration parameters

 Some parameters in the Tempo configuration are specific to Parquet.
-For more information, refer to the [usage-report configuration documentation](https://grafana.com/docs/tempo/latest/configuration/#storage).
+For more information, refer to the [storage configuration documentation](https://grafana.com/docs/tempo/latest/configuration/#storage).

 ### Trace search parameters